-The Remix codebase is stored in GitHub and requires multi-factor authentication and team-based authorization to view or edit.
+The Remix codebase is currently stored in GitHub and requires multi-factor authentication and team-based authorization to view or edit.
 All changes to the codebase are logged with the name of the person making the change, the time, and precisely which lines of code changed.
 All changes to code running on production servers is peer-reviewed with specific attention paid to security prior to being deployed.
 An audit trail is kept for all changes to code running in production.

 Our developers review secure coding standards applicable to the environments, languages, and platforms they're working in.
-These standards include ensuring access control of data, sanitizing input / output values, and logging violations that could indicate an attack or vulnerability.
+These standards may include ensuring access control of data, sanitizing input / output values, and logging violations that could indicate an attack or vulnerability.

-We use AWS Secrets Manager and AWS Parameter Store for storing and managing all secrets in the partner data account.
+We currently use AWS Secrets Manager and AWS Parameter Store for storing and managing all secrets in the partner data account.
 Secrets are automatically rotated on a regular schedule.
 All secrets are encrypted-at-rest, using signing keys managed through AWS Key Management Service, and encrypted-in-transit via TLS secured connections.
-Access to specific secrets is restricted to the services which need access, and the developers who maintain those services.
+Access to specific secrets is restricted to the services which need access, and the Remix engineers who maintain those services.

-Remix brings in an external team to test our security.
+Remix periodically brings in an external team to test our security.
 Assessments are based on current attack trends and verification of best practices (e.g. OWASP Top 10).
 Findings are reviewed and remediated by our technical teams.

 It is our policy to log all actions taken by a user or a service (using a role) and to report those logs automatically to AWS CloudTrail.